AdobeDocs/mobile-services.fr-FR/help/android/analytics-main/crashes.md

    >[!TIP]
    >
-   >Vous pouvez éviter ce blocage en arrière-plan de l'application avant de procéder à une nouvelle exécution depuis l'IDE.
+   >Vous pouvez éviter ce blocage en mettant l’application en arrière-plan avant de lancer à nouveau à partir de l’IDE.

 1. If the last foreground Activity of your app is backgrounded and does not call `Config.pauseCollectingLifecycleData();` in `onPause`, and your app is manually closed or killed by the OS, the next launch results in a crash.